Skip to content

 Research confirms that not only is burnout getting worse, but it has detrimental effects on employees as well as organizations.

-Burnout is also cited as the number one reason people are quitting their jobs, at least according to a recent Limeade study.
-40% of their survey participants, all of whom have started a new job in 2021, stated that they left their last employer due to burnout.
-With the Great Resignation, or the Great Evaluation, continuing into 2022, we can expect to see burnout cited as a top contributor, especially among front-line workers like healthcare, hospitality, and foodservice professionals.
+Burnout is also cited as the number one reason people are quitting their jobs, at least according to one recent study.
+40% of their survey participants stated that they left their last employer due to burnout.
+We can expect to see burnout continue to be cited as a top contributor, especially among front-line workers like healthcare, hospitality, and foodservice professionals.

 Burnout not only has a detrimental impact on an organization’s success but also has a devastating impact on employees.
 Research by the National Center for Biotechnology Information found a correlation between workplace burnout and multiple physical health conditions.